efeakaroz13/interests-json/README.md

 # interests-json
-Interests files for loading in apps
+This repository is for interest selection on social platforms, apps and your projects.